Posts Tagged ‘Child Parenting’

 Read MoreHow Parents Can Be Supportive When Children Grieve a Loss

+Children Grieve a Loss How parents can be supportive when children grieve a loss.
 Children thrive in a loving family environment.
 How devastating it is for them when this secure atmosphere gets ripped apart by death.
 Of course, you’re probably struggling with your own emotions surrounding the loss—anguish, worry, anxiety, depression.
-But your children feel very much the same… and beyond.
-For many obvious reasons, losing a loved one…
+But your children feel…

 Read MoreParents: How to Get Your Kids to Cooperate Without Child Shaming

-If you make a child feel loved, you’ll foster cooperation.
-Sounds simple enough, right?
+If you make a child feel loved, you’ll foster cooperation and reduce the negative effects often associated with child shaming Sounds simple enough, right?
 But is it really that simple?
 Is just giving love enough?
 What happens when, despite you showering your child with love, they still don’t want to cooperate?
-Do you get annoyed?
-Exasperated?
-Angry?
-Do you perhaps end up falling back on…
+Do you get annoyed?…

 Read MoreHas Your Teen Learned Helplessness? – 5 Ways to Reverse the Problem